-Also the updated national programmes were evaluated in the Evaluation of 2006 National Programmes and the results fed into the revision of the NEC Directive.
+The updated national programmes were assessed in the Evaluation of 2006 National Programmes and the results fed into the revision of the NEC Directive.

 Reporting of emission inventories and projections

-Based on the provisions of the Directive, Member States are obliged to report each year their national emission inventories and projections for 2010 to the European Commission and the European Environment Agency (EEA).
+Based on the provisions of the Directive, Member States were obliged to annually report their national emission inventories and (in the period before 2010) their projections for 2010 to the European Commission and the European Environment Agency (EEA).
+These reporting requirements have now been superseded by those of the new NECD 2016/2284/EU, article 10(2).
 The EEA makes the data available on the EEA's National Emission Ceilings Directive webpage